MAD - Master Advice Document

 Fear of wasting money

-If you have (as many of us do!) a bit of a reputation for spending a lot of money on something which then does not get used, your partner may well think that real nappies are likely to be an expensive waste of money at a time when money is probably going to be tighter than usual for a few months at least.
+If you have (as many of us do!) a bit of a reputation for spending a lot of money on something which then does not get used, your partner may well think that cloth nappies are likely to be an expensive waste of money at a time when money is probably going to be tighter than usual for a few months at least.
 However, you can get a trial set of nappies to try them for a few weeks before investing in the rest.
 In the unlikely event of you not getting on with them, you would be able to sell them very easily for at least half their initial cost - the amount that they have cost would be no more than you have saved on disposables in that period anyway.

 Horror stories about terries